Installing and Configuring Kubernetes cluster using kubeadm on Ubuntu

 Kubernetes uses a Container Runtime Interface (CRI) compliant container runtime to orchestrate containers in Pods.

-There are many runtimes that are supported within Kubernetes.
-The most popular ones include Docker (via cri-dockerd), containerd, and CRI-O. The choice of a runtime depends on several factors such as performance, isolation needs, and security.
+Many runtimes are supported within Kubernetes.
+The most popular ones include Docker (via cri-dockerd), containerd, and CRI-O. The choice of a runtime depends on several factors, such as performance, isolation needs, and security.
 For this virtual cluster.
 I chose containerd as the runtime for my virtual cluster.

 Container Network Interface (CNI)